wevm/wagmi/site/react/guides/chain-properties.md

 ## Narrowing Parameters

-Once your Config is registered with TypeScript, you are ready to access chain-specifc properties!
+Once your Config is registered with TypeScript, you are ready to access chain-specific properties!
 For example, Celo's `feeCurrency` is available.

 ::: code-group
 ```ts [index.tsx]